 If inadequate airflow doesn’t feel like the problem, then another issue is leading your AC freeze.
 If this is the case, just defrosting it won’t repair the problem.
 The evaporator coil is likely to freeze again unless you take care of the underlying symptom.
 Call an HVAC tech to look for issues with your air conditioner, which could include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
 Not enough refrigerant signals a leak somewhere.
 Only a tech can locate the leak, repair it, and recharge the air conditioner to the proper amount.

 - Dirty evaporator coil: If grime builds up on the coil, air can’t get to it, and it’s apt to freeze.

 - Malfunctioning blower: A defective motor or unbalanced fan may stop airflow over the evaporator coil.

-When your AC freezes up, call on the NATE-certified technicians at Bryant Heating & Cooling Service Experts to take care of the problem.
+When your AC freezes up, call on the ACE-certified technicians at Bryant Heating & Cooling Service Experts to take care of the problem.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re confident we can get things working again in no time.
 Contact us at 226-773-3357 to get air conditioning repair in Windsor with us right away.